hanspr/mi-ide/README.md

 - **Limitations**
   - The service requires the Internet to provide this service
     - If a firewall in your network blocks: access to the Internet, port 443 or the subdomain api.mi-ide.com, the functionality will be lost.
-  - Keys are not sharable, no hard checks implemented now, hope never have to.
+  - Keys are not shareable, no hard checks implemented now, hope never have to.
   - Lifetime access is a huge compromise, it is on my will to do so, please use the service responsibly: No robots, do not use for other purposes than the helping your self coding.
   - If any abuse is detected the service for that **key** will be suspended
-  - If you have a business and you want to have the server in your internal network [contact me](https://github.com/hanspr).
+  - If you have a business and you want to have the server in your internal network, or personal server [contact me](https://github.com/hanspr).